Browse > Home / Research / Choanoflagellates and Animal Multicellularity

 References

 Genomic, phylogenetic, and cell biological insights into metazoan origins.
-Nichols SA, Dayel, MJ & N King.
-(2009) In Animal evolution: genes, genomes, fossils and trees.
-MJ Telford & DTJ Littlewood (Eds.)
-Oxford University Press.
+Nichols SA, Dayel MJ, King N. (2009) In Animal evolution: genes, genomes, fossils and trees.
+MJ Telford, DTJ Littlewood (editors) Oxford University Press.

 Leave a Reply